openEHR/odin/README.md

 The aims of ODIN are as follows:
 * properly human-readable and writable
 * computable
+* mappable to regular object-oriented structures, but without requiring a schema
 * unicode as native coding (UTF-8)
 * sophisticated leaf data types, including dates, times, lists of primitive values and intervals of numeric primitive values
 * leaf data type is inferrable from leaf data syntax